What is burnout syndrome?

 • Remember - it's still "just" a job.

-• When things go wrong - remember that the brain fixates on negative things.
-Just because 1 thing went wrong doesn't mean there aren't 9 more,
+• When things go wrong, remember that the brain tends to fixate on negativity.
+Just because one thing went wrong doesn’t mean nine others

 • Set goals, but remember: a. there are only 24 hours in a day, b. you can never please everyone.